Simcoe Pride: LGBT history in Simcoe County

-Organizing for the LGBT community in Simcoe County has been traced back to the mid 1980s/early 1990s with faith-based communities, various community-based committees, social groups and school-based supports.
+Organizing for the LGBT community in Simcoe County has been traced back to the mid-1980s/early 1990s with faith-based communities, various community-based committees, social groups and school-based supports.

 These community based supports either relied on fundraising from a small pool of supporters, were offered for a fee or were sponsored through an organization.
 With a lack of sustainability, many of these supports no longer exist or have evolved into different resources like those offered by Rainbow Health Ontario and programming provided by the AIDS Committee of Simcoe County.

 Early celebrations and community

-In 1984, the Gays and Lesbians Alliance of Simcoe County (GLAS) formed and ran until 2001.
+In 1984, the Gays and Lesbians Alliance of Simcoe County (GLAS) was formed and ran until 2001.
 They held a cruise on the Serendipity Princess from 1996 to 2000.

 The Simcoe County Metropolitan Community Church (SCMCC), led by Reverend Carol Galbraith and founded around 1993, advocated for the LGBT community as well as the legalization of same-sex marriage in Canada.
 It also provided support to the community and each year held a banquet and awards ceremony to honour people and organizations who supported and advocated for the lesbian, gay, bisexual and transgender community the region.
 The congregation met at Grove Street United Church and existed until the mid to late 2000s.